Tiziana Lorenzelli, Gold Fractalis, 2021, Aluflexia

 Tiziana Lorenzelli

-Tiziana Lorenzelli (Lecco, 1961) is an artist, architect, designer, author and lecturer.
+Tiziana Lorenzelli (1961 Lecco, Italy) is an Italian artist, architect, designer, author, and lecturer.

-Since the mid-1980s, she has combined her design work with art, focusing on the theme of Nature through the use of recycled or newly produced metals.
-Thus, between 1985 and 1993, she created the Alberi Elettrologici, a series of sculptures inspired by Nature and the recycling theme, made from metal scraps found in Lecco’s industries.
-These works were published in various magazines and exhibited for the first time in 1989 at the Biennale dei Giovani Artisti at Castello di Sartirana and Villa Bernocchi.
+Since the mid-1980s, Lorenzelli has combined her design practice with art, focusing on the theme of Nature through the use of recycled or innovative metals.
+Between 1985 and 1993, she created the Alberi Elettrologici, a series of sculptures inspired by nature and recycling, made from industrial metal scraps from Lecco.
+These works were first exhibited in 1989 at the Biennale dei Giovani Artisti at Castello di Sartirana and Villa Bernocchi, and were published in various magazines.

-Since 1997 Tiziana Lorenzelli has been teaching Industrial Design continuously at the Faculty of Design of the Politecnico di Milano and since 2008 at the Faculty of Engineering in Brescia.
-During these years, she continued her research into the potential of new materials in both design and art.
-In 2009 she developed a new, highly sophisticated material, Aluflexia®, initially conceived by the artist for the FOIL vase (a design object that won the 2011 International Design Award in Los Angeles).
-Subsequently, she used for a new series of sculptures inspired by Nature and the Cosmos, exhibited for the first time in 2012 in the 100% Recyclable exhibition at the MEAND space in Saint Moritz.
+Since 1997, she has taught Industrial Design at the Politecnico di Milano, and since 2008 at the Faculty of Engineering in Brescia.
+During these years, she continued exploring new materials in design and art.
+In 2009, she developed Aluflexia®, a highly sophisticated material initially conceived for the FOIL vase—a design object awarded the 2011 International Design Award in Los Angeles.
+She later used Aluflexia® for a series of sculptures inspired by Nature and the Cosmos, first exhibited in 2012 at the 100% Recyclable exhibition at MEAND Space in Saint Moritz.

 Subscribe